Why Study Medicine in English at “Vasile Goldis” Western University of Arad?

 - The degree is recognised all around the world and allows graduates to practice in any country of their choosing.

 +Admission to “Vasile Goldis” Western University of Arad

 Candidates must submit the below documents:

-- The Baccalaureate diploma or an equivalent copy and authenticated translation in Romanian in two copies (translated if the original is not in English or French) and transcripts of records / diploma supplement (copy).
+- The Baccalaureate diploma or an equivalent copy and authenticated translation in Romanian in two copies and transcripts of records/diploma supplement.

-- Copy of valid passport pages (1-4) or another valid form of identification.
+- Copy of valid passport (pages 1-4) or an official valid form of identification.

 - Arad is the thirteenth biggest city in Romania with an estimated population of 148,000 people.

 - During the 19th century, the city experienced significant economic development, and is today considered to be one of the most prosperous cities in Romania.